 Environments include jungles, forests, savannas, deserts, tundras, and too many oppressive brutalist hallways.
 The level designs rarely backtrack, but there were lots of places where the way forward was not obvious.
 At least in Todd's games, there's always a pointer showing you where you need to be.
 Sometimes that happens here, but there were times that would be helpful, but it didn't show.
 I spent an absurd amount of time wandering around levels trying to find the door or tunnel to go to the next area.

-It might be because I didn't wait years for that cliffhanger to resolve, but the hype didn't live up to reality.
+It might be because I didn't wait years for that cliffhanger to resolve, but the hype that felt like this was the second coming didn't live up to reality.
 While this trilogy came to a satisfying conclusion (unlike some), I can't help but wonder if everything will be reset like a sitcom.
 Cutting off a ship like that is kind of cheap, and the Chief went back into a tube, which is where he was when this story started.
 I suppose that's what cyborgs do instead of going to bed at night.